dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Config Best Practices / Recommendations
 =======================================

-*  Set the log level (:ref:`log_level`) to an appropriate level
+* Set the log level (:ref:`log_level`) to an appropriate level.
+Setting the value to DEBUG will generate more information in the log output.

-* Log output will be written to a log file as well as shown on the screen.
+* Review the log files to verify that all of the processes ran cleanly.
-  Reviewing the log files to verify that all of the processes ran cleanly is recommended, as they contain more information that what is output in the terminal, such as log output from the MET tools.
+  Some log output will be written to the screen, but the log files contain more information, such as log output from the MET tools.

-* The order in which METplus config files are listed matters.
+* The order in which METplus config files are read by run_metplus.py matters.
-  Each subsequent config file on the command line will override any values defined in an earlier config file.
-It is recommended to put user-specific configurations, like OUTPUT_BASE, in its own configuration file to be read in last in case any information configurations are accidentally defined in multiple conf files.
+  Each subsequent config file defined on the command line will override any values defined in an earlier config file.
+It is recommended to create a :ref:`user_configuration_file` and pass it to the script last to guarantee that those values are used in case any variables are accidentally defined in multiple conf files.

-* Check the metplus_final.conf (:ref:`metplus_final_conf`) file to verify that
+* Check the metplus_final.conf (see :ref:`metplus_final_conf`) file to
-  all variables are set to the expected value, as it contains all the key-values that were specified.
+  verify that all variables are set to the expected value, as it contains all the key-values that were specified.

 * If configuring METplus Wrappers in a common location for multiple users:

-    * It is recommended that the values for **MET_INSTALL_DIR** and **INPUT_BASE** are changed to valid values in the default configuration file.
+    * It is recommended that the values for **MET_INSTALL_DIR** and **INPUT_BASE** are changed to valid values in the :ref:`default_configuration_file`.

-    * It is recommended to leave **OUTPUT_BASE** set to the default value in the default configuration file.
+    * It is recommended to leave **OUTPUT_BASE** set to the default value in the :ref:`default_configuration_file`.
 This prevents multiple users from accidentally writing to the same output directory.

-* If obtaining the METplus Wrappers with the intention of updating the same local repository as new versions become available, it is recommended to leave all default values in the default configuration file unchanged and set them in a user configuration file that is passed into every call to run_metplus.py.
+* If obtaining the METplus Wrappers with the intention of updating the same local directory as new versions become available, it is recommended to leave all default values in the :ref:`default_configuration_file` unchanged and set them in a :ref:`user_configuration_file` that is passed into every call to run_metplus.py.
 This is done to avoid the need to change the default values after every update.